Help for children with concerns about their speech or language development

 What do I need to do?

-Families with children aged 0-6 years with concerns (and not eligible for Early Childhood Intervention services/National Disability Insurance Scheme) can contact their preferred cohealth speech therapy service location (see below).
+Families with children aged 0-6 years with concerns (and not eligible for Early Childhood Intervention services/National Disability Insurance Scheme) can contact their preferred cohealth speech therapy service location as listed on this page.

 Referrals from Maternal and Child Health Nurses, Kindergarten teacher, GP, etc are welcome.
 For children who will attend school next year please make sure that referrals for speech therapy and occupational therapy are sent to service access before 30th June.
-For inquiries about referrals please contact our health and support service team on 03 8378 3515 or at firstname.lastname@example.org
+For inquiries about referrals please contact our health and support services team on 03 9448 5521 or at firstname.lastname@example.org

 What will it cost me?